brendt/stitcher.io/app/PHP/GettingStarted/Content/01-the-basics/02-basic-syntax.md

 ## Built-in keywords

 PHP has a bunch of built-in keywords.
 You've already seen the `echo` keyword in a previous example, but there are a lot more.
 There's `clone`, `require`, `yield`, `include`, and many more.
 You can find a [full list of keywords on the PHP website](https://www.php.net/manual/en/reserved.keywords.php).
+Keywords are words that have a special meaning in PHP and are so-called "reserved", meaning you cannot use them in, for example, class or function names.
+They can be used as variable names such as `$echo`, since variables are always prefixed with the `$` sign.

-Keywords are words that have a special meaning in PHP and are so-called "reserved", meaning you cannot use them in, for example, function names.
 Each keyword has a special _thing_ it can do.
 For example, `echo` and `print` write text to the output buffer; `clone` makes a copy of an object, etc. Don't worry about learning all keywords right now, we'll cover each of them when they are relevant to understand a bigger concept.

 ## Arrays